Want more tips and tricks for reaching your health goals? Join Lark!

 Lark is pleased to announce our new Driven to Care series that will interview Larkers across the organization on what drives them to improve the health and wellness for Lark’s members.

 As the very first interview in the series, Lark is pleased to feature one of our longest tenured employees, Natalie Stein, Head of Clinical Product and Research.
-Natalie has been with Lark for over X years and plays a fundamental role in the health education for our members.
+Natalie plays a fundamental role in the health education of our members.
 From managing our health coaching team and online communities to training Lark’s AI with the most current and accurate health information for more personalized coaching, Lark members rely on Natalie’s expertise to help them achieve their health goals.

 Learn more about Natalie's role, her passion for nutrition and living a healthy lifestyle, and get some tips for a healthier holiday season.